 We do not accept artwork that is simply a collection of letters, numbers, or keyboard characters.

-3. File formats
+File formats for icons

-We only accept SVG (vector) icons.
+We only accept SVG (vector) icons and illustrations.

 When you upload SVG files, we will convert them to PNG as well as ICNS, ICO, CSH, AI and IconJar.

 It is up to you if you want to upload items with non-expanded or expanded lines.
 We allow both.
 However, we strongly recommend unexpanded lines, so that customers have the freedom to make edits.